datacarpentry/stata-economics/_episodes/01-explore-data.md

 ![Open a Stata file]({{ "/img/open.png" | relative_url }})

-Everything we do pointing and clicking will leave a trace in the command line.
+Everything we do pointing and clicking leaves a trace in the command line.
 This will help us write reproducible code later.

 ```
 use "/Users/koren/Dropbox/teaching/courses/2019/carpentries/stata-economics/data/dist_cepii.dta"